The Insurance and Reinsurance Law Review: China

 - other business approved by the CBIRC.

 A professional insurance agency must prepare a standard client notification letter and present it to the client while conducting business.
 The client notification letter must, at a minimum, include basic information about the full-time insurance agency and the represented insurance company, such as their names, business premises, scope of business and contact methods.
 If there is any affiliation between the professional insurance agency or its director or senior executive and the represented insurance company or the relevant insurance intermediary company, this must be explained in the client notification letter.
+Furthermore, the client notification letter must include an avenue for submitting complaints and handling dispute resolution clause as well.
 A professional insurance agency must also clearly alert an insurance applicant of the clauses in the insurance contract regarding, inter alia, liability exemptions or exceptions, surrender, deduction of other expenses, cash value and the cooling-off period.

 In cases where an insurer cannot determine the amount of indemnity to be paid within 60 days of receiving a claim for indemnity and the relevant certificates and materials, it must first pay the amount that can be determined according to the current certificates or materials, and after it finally determines the amount of indemnity to be paid, it shall pay the difference.